calagopus/website/web/docs/wings/configuration.md

 ```

 ### system.backups.s3.retry_limit
-The number of retry attempts for failed upload parts.
+The number of retry attempts for each failed upload part.

 Default value:
 ```yaml